Connor-Frazier/Robotics-Sound-Mapping/plugins/microphone_control/README.md

 2. Then executing `./brain` will move the bot in a boring way, but you'll see noise change as you get closer to (3, 3) or (-3, 3)

 ## Implementation details
-1. The microphone plugin subscribes to world_stats and calls its OnStats each time a message is published to world_stats.
-2. Sound intensity in the plugin degrades with distance according to the inverse square law.
+1. Sound intensity in the plugin degrades with distance according to the inverse square law.
 This is also how sound intensity degrades in the real world, but if you want to change that for some reason, the code responsible for the degredation is in make_mic_message:
 ```cpp
 // decibel intensity degrade by the inverse square law
 double distance = pow(dist, 2);